DrumTechnologiesLtd/drum-media-platform-bt-demo/README.md

 You can see what we’ll be building here: [Final Result](https://codepen.io/p8952/pen/bOMOBZ).
 If the code doesn’t make sense to you, don’t worry!
 The goal of this tutorial is to help you understand Drum.

-We’ll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you’re coming from a different programming language.

 First, open this [Starter Code](https://codepen.io/p8952/pen/WLyqQO) in a new tab.
 The new tab should display an empty JS code editor, we will be writing our code here in this tutorial.

 You might want to follow along with a friend, or in two seperate tabs so you can see how everything looks & works with mutiple participants!

+### Prerequisites

+We’ll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you’re coming from a different programming language.

+If you need to review JavaScript, we recommend reading this [guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
+Note that we’re also using some features from ES6 - a recent version of JavaScript.
+In this tutorial, we’re using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.

+We'll also be using a small subset of the [WebRTC](https://webrtc.org/) APIs provided by modern browsers, you'll need to be using a recent version of [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-GB/firefox/new/) to follow this tutorial.

 ### DOM Manipulation